Come learn the recipe for the best jam made with the little-known fruit called Beautyberries.

 I like to get a loaf of french bread from Walmart and toast some slices with butter.
 Delicious, cheap and gives me that rustic “I-made-the-bread-too” feeling.

-Try my Beautyberry Thumbprint cookies.
+Try the jam in thumbprint cookies.
+It’s awesome.
 So good!!
 Buttery, fruity, rich!!
-You’ll love it and they’re so pretty! ***Recipe is coming soon***
+You’ll love it and they’re so pretty!

 Some Final Notes